Keylla-Rodrigues/Picture-renamed/README.md

 # Picture-renamed
-Take pictures and rename them
+To take images and rename them following a format: Photo_1.jpg